Pollygon/quantum_spreadsheet/README.md

 ## Quantum Simulator in a Google Spreadsheet

+#### Binary strings with no consecutive 1s

+This displays transformations with controlled gates.
 ```js
 for (let i = 0; i < n; i++) {
            transform(n, i, rx(Math.PI / 2))